The Theory of Regulated Anonymity

 the Citizen ID to a Netizen ID and the second diagram shows how

-the request for the lifting of the privacy wail will function.
+the request for the lifting of the privacy veil will function.

 In the above